spannerisms/BRRSuiteGUI/README.md

 **`Treble boost`** - Selects a treble boost filter to compensate for the Gaussian low pass of the SNES.

 **`Force silence at start`** - Forces block 0 of the BRR to be all silent samples, allowing the first block of audio to use any filter.
-This may produce marginally better samples at the expensive of size.
+This may produce marginally better samples at the expense of size.

 ## Loop search
 The loop search functionality allows you to prospect a large number of candidate loop points starting from a given point.